BioBoost/course_programming_from_base_to_ace/docs/25-composition/README.md

 ![Database Composition](./img/composition-database.png)

-Advancing further with the `Database` example may introduce an `Application` that owns the different form classes and the `Database`.
+Advancing further with the `Database` example may introduce an `Application` that owns the different form instances and the `Database`.
 When the `Application` instance is destroyed, so will all the form objects and the `Database` instance.

 In schoolbooks, a composition relationship is often explained using the `School` and `Department` example.
 A `School` can consist of one or more `Departments`.
 Here a strong lifecycle dependency exist as the different `Department` instances cannot exist without the `School`.
 Closing the `School` means closing the `Departments`.